-|Low humidity is the primary causes with underwatering, air currents, high temperatures and too much sun being contributing factors.
+|Low humidity is the primary cause, with underwatering, air currents, high temperatures, and too much sun being contributing factors.

-|Most often due to too much direct sunlight (monstera need bright indirect light).
+|Most often due to too much direct sunlight (Monstera needs bright indirect light).

-|Monstera leaves turning yellow and brown:||Overwatering, slow draining soils and cold temperatures cause yellow and brown leaves.
+|Overwatering, slow-draining soils, and cold temperatures cause yellow and brown leaves.

-|Brown spots on monstera leaves:||Brown spots are either oedemas (caused by overwatering) or bacterial leaf spot (also caused by overwatering and spreading infection from other plant or tools).|
+|Brown spots are either oedemas (caused by overwatering) or bacterial leaf spot (also caused by overwatering and spreading infection from other plants or tools).

-|Ariel roots emerge from the vine and turn brown and protective sheaths turn brown when the developing leaf matures (both of which are natural part of the life cycle).
-Overwatering and cold temperatures in Winter can cause stem rot which turns the stem brown, black and yellow with a rotten appearance and texture.
+|Ariel roots emerge from the vine and turn brown, and protective sheaths turn brown when the developing leaf matures (both of which are natural parts of the life cycle).
+Overwatering and cold temperatures in Winter can cause stem rot which turns the stem brown, black, and yellow with a rotten appearance and texture.

 1. Monstera Leaves Turning Brown at the Tips and Edges (Low Humidity)

 - Symptoms.
-Monstera leaves turn brown and crispy at the tips, around the edges and sometimes patches in the middle.
+Monstera leaves turn brown and crispy at the tips, around the edges, and sometimes patches in the middle.

-Monstera plants are native to tropical regions in the Americas where they grow in warm, humid forests.
+Monstera plants are native to tropical regions in the Americas, where they grow in warm, humid forests.

 This discrepancy in humidity saps too much moisture from the monstera’s leaves which causes them to curl and turn brown at the edges.
-This can also manifest as brown patches or just brown tips to the leaves depending on how dry the air is and how long it has been in dry conditions.
+This can also manifest as brown patches or just brown tips to the leaves, depending on how dry the air is and how long it has been in dry conditions.

 (Read my article, How to Save a Monstera with Yellow Leaves).

 - Monstera need a generous soak each time they are watered.
 Water the soil so that excess water trickles from the drainage holes in the base to ensure the water has infiltrated properly to reach the monstera’s roots.
-However it is important to note that the top inch of soil should dry out between bouts of watering to avoid root rot.
+However, it is important to note that the top inch of soil should dry out between bouts of watering to avoid root rot.

 (Read my article, how to water monstera plants).